26+ EPIC First Day of School Traditions

 Gina at East Coast Mommy had some bus cookie lollipops ready when her son came home.

-Back to School Crafts and Trips
+Back to School Crafts and Tips

 The week before school starts is also a great time to take advantage of the alone time with the kids before the hectic school year begins.
 Here are some trips and crafts to do together or to make for your kids to eek out the last bits of fun from the summer.

-We made a Back to School Bus Countdown Advent Calendar and each day will hold the picture of something special to do leading up to school.
+We made a Back to School Bus Countdown Calendar and each day will hold the picture of something special to do leading up to school.

-RELATED: 30 Fun Back to School Crafts
+RELATED: 30 Super Fun Back to School Crafts

-First Day Jitters
+First Day of School Traditions to Address Jitters

 In addition to the photo ideas above, Megan at Coffee Cups and Crayons also has a helpful post about easing Kindergarten jitters with ideas that would help kids of any age entering a new class.